 6. Programs that provide assistance to students who have been chronically absent, truant, suspended, or expelled.

 10. Activities that improve access to and use of social service programs and programs that promote family financial stability.

 12. Adult education and literacy services including instruction of adults in English as a second language.

-Competitive Preference Priority: For FY 2014 and any subsequent year in which we make awards from the list of unfunded applicants from this competition, this priority is a competitive preference priority.
+Competitive Preference Priority: For FY 2014 and any subsequent year in which we make awards from the list of Start Printed Page 25848unfunded applicants from this competition, this priority is a competitive preference priority.
 Under 34 CFR 75.105(c)(2)(i) we award an additional three points to an application, depending on whether the application meets this priority.